ParamMalviya/Copilot-for-Microsoft-365/README.md

 # Copilot for Microsoft 365:

 Hey there! 👋 Welcome to my project on **Copilot for Microsoft 365**.
-This repo explores how Microsoft’s AI-powered Copilot can boost productivity across apps like Word, Excel, Teams, and more.
+This repo explores how Microsoft’s AI-powered Copilot can boost productivity across apps like Word, Excel, Teams, and more..

 ## 🌟 What This Project Does:
 - **Automates tasks**: Use Copilot to generate documents, emails, and reports in no time.